walkerkehoe/walkerkehoe/content/projects/methalox-engine-1.md

   * Thrust calculation
   * Ignition check

 With our components identified, we were able to build a simulation to obtain a pressure ladder for the feed system.
-See the image below for the main injector pressure simulation.
+See the image below for the main injector pressure simulation. _I'm planning on doing a more in-depth blog post about this so stay tuned!_

 ![](/images/Screen Shot 2020-04-14 at 8.28.18 AM.png)